Altarax/LEDs_control/README.md

 (05/12 : currently waiting the PCB)
 (02/01 : PCB finally here !
 But I don't find my resistors...)
 (13/02 : Waiting for JTAG connector)
 (21/03 : Started the first tests and nothing is working)
+(24/05 : It's working !
+Now I'll add another matrix and write a Python code to convert an image to a RGB matrix)

 ## Roadmap